 Traffic Citation Options

-Option 1 – Pay Civil Penalty in Full
+- Option 1 – Make Civil Payment in Full

 Send your check or money order, made payable to Nikki Alvarez-Sowles, Clerk & Comptroller, to one of our Court Operations locations.
 Include a copy of the citation and indicate the citation number on the check or money order.
 Payments received after the due date, regardless of postmark, incur a $23 late fee and suspension of your driving privileges.

-Elect to attend an approved State of Florida driver-improvement course to avoid points being assessed.
-To elect this option, the civil penalty must be paid and accompanied by an affidavit to elect defensive driving school form (PDF) within 30 days from the citation issuance date.
+Elect to attend an approved, State of Florida driver-improvement course to avoid points being assessed.
+To elect this option, the civil penalty must be paid and accompanied by an affidavit to elect a defensive driving school form (PDF) within 30 days from the citation issuance date.

 Note: The option to enter into a payment plan is waived when selecting this option.